 There was already a wide variety of apps available at launch, ranging from popular accommodation resources like Airbnb and Tripadvisor, to workout apps such as Zova, through to shopping apps like Gilt.

-On-demand apps like Netflix, Stan, hayu, DocPlay, Amazon Prime Video, YouTube, AnimeLab, TED, and Cricket Australia are now on there, and you can view your own personal library of TV shows and movies using PLEX.
+On-demand apps like Netflix, Stan, Disney+, hayu, DocPlay, Amazon Prime Video, YouTube, Kayo Sports, Twitch, AnimeLab, TED, and Cricket Australia are on there, and you can view your own personal library of TV shows and movies using apps like Plex or Infuse.
 Of course, you can also make up for any lack of native apps by beaming the content from your iPhone or iPad to the television using AirPlay, but with almost every streaming service making sure it has an Apple TV app ready to go, it’s unlikely you’ll need to..

 Aside from the app store, the other killer features of the new Apple TV are voice commands (great for searching inside apps) and the ability to quickly switch between recently opened apps with a simple double-click on the home button.
 In one scenario, I was checking accommodation options with Airbnb, bouncing between the Netflix crime drama Narcos and a tech focused podcast on YouTube, all while also popping in and out of a game session with Rayman Adventures.

 Unfortunately, you can’t use Siri to search for apps within the App store and, surprisingly, she can’t be used to play tracks from Apple Music.
 She also struggles when it comes to common foreign language words and names.
 For example, Siri was way off base with commands like “Show me movies starring Aziz Ansari”.
 It wasn’t until I completely butchered the name with an American accent that she finally understood who I was referring too.

-However, the Apple TV is light years ahead of the previous model and it also happens to have the best remote on the market taking the place of the old model’s simplistic control.
-The polished software experience is also a notch above the competition and the App store has the potential to provide endless entertainment experiences once developers get accustomed to the new hardware.
+These Apple TV models are light years ahead of the previous device that bore the name, with the best remote on the market taking the place of the old model’s simplistic control.
+The polished software experience is also a notch above the competition and the App store has the potential to provide endless entertainment experiences.
 If you’re an Apple fan who owns a lot of TV shows, movies, and games on Apple devices already, the new Apple TV is absolutely worth the investment.